maham-creates/monopoly-service/README.md

 - `/` &mdash; a hello message
 - `/players` &mdash; the full list of players
 - `/players/:id` &mdash; the single player with the given ID (e.g., `/players/1`)
+- `/games` &mdash; the full list of games
+- GET /games/:id &mdash; the name and score for every player who played in the specified game. (e.g., /games/2)
+- DELETE /games/:id &mdash; delete a specific game (/games/2)

 Also, it gives the following responses: